Hedley discography

 Hedley was a Canadian pop rock band from Vancouver, British Columbia.
-Their discography comprises seven studio albums - Hedley, Famous Last Words, The Show Must Go, Storms, Wild Life, and Hello, Cageless - one live album - Go with the Show - and twenty-seven singles, with twenty-one made into music videos.
+Their discography comprises seven studio albums - Hedley, Famous Last Words, The Show Must Go, Storms, Wild Life, Hello and Cageless - one live album - Go with the Show - and twenty-nine singles, with twenty-four made into music videos.

-All six of their albums have been certified by Music Canada and have charted in the top ten on the Canadian Albums Chart.
+Their first six albums have been certified by Music Canada and have charted in the top ten on the Canadian Albums Chart.
 Their debut single, "On My Own", reached number one on the Canadian Singles Chart, while nine of their subsequent singles have reached the top 10 of the Billboard Canadian Hot 100 since the 2007 creation of that chart.
-The band has sold over a million albums and 4 million singles over the past 12 years.
+The band has sold over a million albums and 4 million singles.